- About Us

 Touring has become an increasingly important aspect of the choir's activities outside the regular service commitments, and places visited have included Ireland, the UK (including visits to Gloucester Cathedral & Westminster Abbey), Germany, and a trip to Paris, where the choir sang in the Sacre-Coeur, Notre Dame, the American Church and La Trinite.
 In 2008, the choir visited Roskilde in Denmark as part of a special weekend of events to celebrate the safe return of the Sea Stallion, (a replica of a Viking Ship) from Dublin.

-Recordings of the Cathedral Choir (including the recently released disc 'In Dublin's Fair City') can be purchased from the Cathedral Shop, a recording of Christmas Music from Dublin is due for release in December 2013.
+Recordings of the Cathedral Choir (including the recently released disc 'In Dublin's Fair City') can be purchased from the Cathedral Shop, a recording of Christmas Music from Dublin was then released in December 2013.

 Saint Patrick's Cathedral Girl Choristers were founded, (in their present form), in September 2000, with the intention of providing girls with an opportunity available to boys for many centuries.
 For further details regarding the girls' choir click here.